What Do I Need to Know Before I Apply?

 Priority Deadline for filing the FAFSA or WASFA at UW

 All prospective students planning on exploring financial aid should submit a FAFSA (Free Application for Federal Student Aid) or WASFA (Washington Application for State Financial Aid).
-These application open on October 1st each year, except in 2023 the FAFSA opened in December.
-Submitting by the UW’s priority deadline date helps to insure that you are eligible for the maximum amount of aid (and doesn’t hurt you at all if you don’t end up applying).
-This year the deadline is February 28th, 2024.
+These applications traditionally open on October 1st each year.
+Submitting by the UW’s priority deadline date helps to ensure that you are eligible for the maximum amount of aid (and doesn’t hurt you at all if you don’t end up applying).
+The priority financial aid deadline is February 28th each year.
 For more information on this process, please go the the UW Financial Aid website.

 FAFSA not only helps to secure federally subsidized grants and loans to help fund your education, but it is also required in some outside scholarships as well (including the UW Academy need-based scholarships).
 Students always have the option to refuse any aid that is offered after filing.
 You do not have to have completed your annual tax return in order to complete the application.
 To find the application, go to https://fafsa.ed.gov.
 The UW’s school code is 003798.